Aqueous foams in microgravity, measuring bubble sizes: Conclusion

 The cuboid shape and the ``point-in / point-out" illumination and light detection geometry of our setup are far from the standard case analyzed in the literature, where a slab shaped sample of infinite lateral extent is considered, with illumination and detection of transmitted light all over the two opposite surfaces.

 Using the theory of diffuse light transport we derive an analytic expression relating the transport mean free path to the measured transmitted intensity in the course of the coarsening experiments, fully taking into account our experimental configuration.
-Using this, the temporal evolution of the bulk average radius deduced from the transmitted intensity is in very good agreement with the evolution of the average radius of the bubbles measured at the sample surface by image analyses.
+Using this, the temporal evolution of the bulk average radius deduced from the transmitted intensity is \Dominique{the same to a factor probably close to 1 than that} of the average radius of the bubbles measured at the sample surface by image analyses.
 It is to be noted that the predicted relation between transmitted intensity and transport mean free path can be generalized to other types of cuboid cell shapes or boundary reflectivities, as well as other types of dispersions such as emulsions, colloidal particles or granular materials.

 In conclusion, the tools provided by the ISS module are efficient and well adapted to foams in the context of a microgravity environment, but difficulties were encountered during the data analysis.
-They were solved as described in this paper and we thus able to investigate the physics of bubble coarsening in wet foams, which will be in a forthcoming publication
+They were solved as described in this paper and we \Dominique{were} thus able to investigate the physics of bubble coarsening in wet foams, which will be in a forthcoming publication